 In terms of costs you can expect to pay, there will obviously be your mortgage payments.
 They will be determined based on the mortgage applied for, your income, your term length and the amount you’re looking to borrow.

 Additionally to that, there is of course the deposit, which we covered above.
 During your process, you’ll need to hire a surveyor to check the property prior to purchase, which is an additional cost.
-You may also have a valuation fee, which will cover the lender checking the properties worth.
+You may also have a valuation fee, which will cover the lender checking the property’s worth.

-On top of this, you will typically require the services of a solicitor to carry our the legal work of buying a home and completing the transfer of funds.
+On top of this, you will typically require the services of a solicitor to carry out the legal work of buying a home and completing the transfer of funds.
 As a mortgage broker, there may also be a fee for our service.
 The costs of these can vary.

 Depending on the mortgage product you go with, there may also be product fees.
-Also a mortgage advisor will want to discuss possible insurances with you, which will be additional costs.
+Also, a mortgage advisor will want to discuss possible insurances with you, which will be additional costs.
 These insurances are recommended as a means of backing up your income against unfortunate events that may impact your ability to maintain your mortgage payments.

 Last of all, the only major costs included to bear in mind, will be the general running costs of the property.
-Gas, electric, water, internet, things like that.
+Gas, electricity, water, internet, things like that.
 There are plenty of choices online for providers of these, so it’s always worth doing some research.

 Covered here are some of the most important things to bear in mind if you are a first time buyer looking at what you need to get a mortgage.